fvntr/fvntr.com/content/posts/2020-28-06--Notes-on-Policing-the-Planet-1.md

   - "Prison Abolition"
   - "State Violence"
   - "Neoliberalism"
-description: "an abolitionist society is one rooted in providing for and supporting the self-determination of communities instead of capital"
+description: "An abolitionist society is one rooted in providing for and supporting the self-determination of communities instead of capital"
 socialImage:  "/media/pedagogy.png"
 ---